EthanGreenhouse/learnProgramming/matlab/README.md

 # learnMATLAB

-This repository contains a collection of mini projects developed in MATLAB, showcasing numerical analysis, simulations, and data visualization.
+Contains a collection of mini projects developed in MATLAB, showcasing numerical analysis, simulations, and data visualization.

 ## Projects: